 Steinway Piano Project

-Our 1891 Steinway 'C' Grand Piano is in need of a major renovation and we need your help.
+Our 1891 Steinway 'C' Grand Piano had been in need of a major renovation and now the work is complete.
 This historic instrument was recently bequeathed to the University by a faculty member.
 Truly a spectacular instrument, it was built in 1891 at the Steinway factory on Long Island, New York.
 It has what is called a full 'artist case' with beautiful carvings on the legs, lyre and music rack.
 An unusual feature of this piano is that it has only 85 keys rather than the usual 88 - an adaptation that Steinway did for only a few years.